sharebears/pulsar-core/README.rst

 Development
 -----------
 pulsar runs on the Flask micro-framework.
-Flask has great documentation, which can answer most or all of your questions about the underlying framework objects used by pulsar.
+Flask has great documentation, which can answer most or all of your questions about the underlying framework objects used by core.

 Code documentation, including the style guide, is available here: https://sharebears.github.io/pulsar-docs/html/code/index.html.